Publication date: 17.07.2024

 What is extended trading?

 Extended trading refers to the buying and selling of securities outside the standard trading hours of major stock exchanges.
 It includes pre-market trading, which occurs before the regular open of the markets, and after-hours trading, which occurs after the market close.
 These two ways of trading have opportunities and risks worth mentioning to investors.
+For those interested in exploring extended trading opportunities, platforms like eToro provide tools and resources to navigate these markets effectively.

 Opportunities in Extended Trading